near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 }
 ```

-It creates that record by inserting the token into the `owner_by_id` data structure that we mentioned in the previous section.
+This creates that record by inserting the token into the `owner_by_id` data structure that we mentioned in the previous section.

 ```rust
 self.owner_by_id.insert(&token_id, &owner_id);
 ```

-Now that we know the core aspects of the contract and what the minting is doing behind the scenes, it's time to move on to interacting with the contract.

 ### Building the contract